 Another vital juxtaposition of these virtualization technologies is the license agreements for its applicability within HPC deployments.
 Xen, KVM, and VirtualBox are provided for free under the GNU Public License (GPL) version 2, so they are open to use and modification by anyone within the community, a key feature for many potential users.
 While VirtualBox is under GPL, it has recently also offered with additional features under a more proprietary license dictated by Oracle since its acquirement from Sun last year.
 VMWare, on the other hand, is completely proprietary with an extremely limited licensing scheme that even prevents the authors from willfully publishing any performance benchmark data without specific and prior approval.
-As such, we have neglected VMWare form the remainder of this paper.
+As such, we have neglected VMWare form the remainder of this manuscript.
 Whether going with a proprietary or open source hypervisor, support can be acquired (usually for an additional cost) with ease from each option.

-B. Usability
+A. Usability

-While side by side feature comparison may provide crucial information about a potential user's choice of hypervisor, ease of installation and use are also important features that must be considered.
+While side by side feature comparison may provide crucial information about a potential user's choice of hypervisor, that may also be interested in its ease of installation and use.
 We will take a look at each hypervisor from two user perspectives, a systems administrator and normal VM user.

 One of the first things on any system administrator's mind on choosing a hypervisor is the installation.
 For all of these hypervisors, installation is relatively painless.
-The FutureGrid support group found that KVM and VirtualBox were the easiest to install, as there are a number of supported packages available and installation only requires the addition of one or more kernel modules and the support software.
+For the Future-Grid support group, KVM and VirualBox are the easiest of the all tested hypervisors to install, as there are a number of supported packages available and installation only requires the addition of one or more kernel modules and the support software.
 Xen, while still supported in binary form by many Linux distributions, is actually much more complicated.
 This is because Xen requires a full modification to the kernel itself, not just a module.
-Loading a new kernel into the boot process may complicate patching and updating later in the system's maintenance cycle.
+Loading a new kernel into the boot process which may complicate patching and updating later in the system's maintenance cycle.
 VMWare ESX, on the other hand, is entirely separate from most other installations.
-As previously noted, ESX is actually a hypervisor and custom UNIX host OS combined, so installation of ESX is like installing any other OS from scratch.
+As previously noted, ESX is actually a hypervisor and custom UNIX host OS combined, so installation of ESX is likewise to installing any other OS from scratch.
 This may be either desirable or adverse, depending on the system administrator's usage of the systems and VMWare's ability to provide a secure and patched environment.